Trustworthy-Software/Quatrain/README.md

+# Is this Change the Answer to that Problem?
+Correlating Descriptions of Bug and Code Changes for Evaluating Patch Correctness

 # Quatrain
 Quatrain(Question Answering for Patch Correctness Evaluation), a supervised learning approach that exploits a deep NLP model to classify the relatedness of a bug report with a patch description.